wobbals/barc/webapp/README.md

 API is not yet implemented, but with `debugMode` enabled in the config, you can visit `localhost:3001` to monitor job progress.

+## Fetching job results

+Also not implemented.
+What good is this webapp, then?